 Eighteen-year-old Bettie Burleson was murdered in the middle of a cotton field in 1915 by her stepfather, who denied doing so at first.
 A news article written on November 2nd says that “feeling runs high here tonight and threats of lynching are freely heard on the streets.… It was said that soon after leaving Rhea’s farm [site of the murder] a mob of residents of that community gathered and pursued the sheriff and his prisoner so hotly that the officer was forced to change his route as well as his destination.
 Nothing has been heard from him tonight.
 It is believed, however, that he is hiding out somewhere in the river bottoms.”

 More peaceful institutions prevailed after this violent spell.
 By 1920, a church was constructed on the north side of the cemetery and was also named Mt.
 Zion; it was listed as one of the locations of the local Methodist quarterly conference that year.
 In 1948, the church was deeded to a Free Will Baptist congregation.
 By 1930, a school was built across the road to the west of the cemetery, and lasted through about 1948.
-While enrollment was 170 in 1931, it dropped dramatically after that, with only 85 students in 1932 and a low of 35 students in 1944 (see chart).
+While enrollment was 170 in 1931, it dropped dramatically after that, with only 85 students in 1932 and a low of 35 students in 1944.
 In 2017 a cast iron school desk frame section from the school was found buried near the western edge of the cemetery.

 AN AIR BASE IS BUILT

 The construction of the Walnut Ridge Army Air Field next to the cemetery in 1942 was a boon to the regional economy, yet a major disrupter to the Mt.
 Zion and Moran communities.
 While the Mt.
 Zion Cemetery, church, and school were left untouched, forty-five families to the east were displaced and the neighboring Moran schoolhouse was demolished after eminent domain was exercised on 3,096 acres.
-The cemetery was soon in a much more prominent corridor, as a concrete access road later named Fulbright Avenue was constructed as the main thoroughfare to the air field.
+The cemetery was soon located on a much more prominent corridor, as a concrete access road later named Fulbright Avenue was constructed as the main thoroughfare to the air field.
 A boundary fence was installed that bordered the cemetery on its south, east, and north sides, and an area east of the cemetery was used for scrap lumber disposal during construction of the air field.
 A 1942 whiskey bottle found during gravestone restoration suggests that construction workers and/or cadets might have found the cemetery to be a satisfactory drinking spot; aerial shots from the era reveal it was one of the few wooded areas in the vicinity.